 Conversational ability in a second language is an increasingly valuable skill in a society that is more and more international and multicultural.
 Competence in a second language deepens understanding of the cultures in which that language is spoken and continues to be a mark of an educated person.

 If you are placed into an upper-level language course and then successfully complete that course, you will be awarded additional credits for the lower-level courses you skipped, up to 16 credits.
-For example, if you have been placed into Fren 201 at Hope, when you successfully complete Fren 201, you will earn 4 credits for Fren 201, plus 8 additional credits for Fren 101 and Fren 102.
+For example, if you have been placed into Fren 201 (third-semester level French) at Hope, when you successfully complete Fren 201, you will earn 4 credits for Fren 201, plus 8 additional credits for Fren 101 and Fren 102.

 - GLOBAL LEARNING (GLD and GLI)

 In a globally interconnected society, the choices we make as individuals, groups and institutions affect the quality of life of all peoples and the planet we live on, both now and for future generations.
-In order to develop these connections into partnerships with global representation and reach, students will need the knowledge and skills to interact with and learn from people different from themselves, both within the United States and around the world.
+In order to develop these connections into partnerships with global representation and reach, you will need the knowledge and skills to interact with and learn from people different from yourself, both within the United States and around the world.

 The global learning requirement includes: